 The outline of the paper is as follows.
 In \Cref{sec: prerequisite}, we introduce the prerequisite knowledge, including the feed-forward network, DeepONet algorithm, deep energy method, and the important stress functions in solid mechanics.
-In \Cref{sec: method}, we describe the methodology of the proposed method DCM, DCM-P and DCM-O. In \Cref{sec:Result}, we present the numerical result of the most common stress function, Prandtl and Airy stress function with the different boundary conditions under PINNs strong form, DEM, and DCM.
-The results show that DEM is more suitable for dealing with the problems dominated by the force boundary conditions, and DCM is suitable for dealing with displacement boundary conditions.
-Accuracy and efficiency are closely related to the derivative order of the interesting field and equation, which we should consider in selecting the energy principle.
-Finally, \Cref{sec:Discussion} and \Cref{sec:Conclusion} present some discussion of DCM, concluding remarks, some limitation of DCM, and possible future work.
-In the Appendices, we show some important proofs of DCM.
+In \Cref{sec: method}, we describe the methodology of the proposed method DCEM, DCEM-P, and DCEM-O. In \Cref{sec: result}, we present the numerical results of the most common stress functions, Prandtl and Airy stress functions, with different boundary conditions under DCM, DEM, and DCEM.
+The numerical experiments are the circular tube, wedge problem, plate with hole, and torsion problem.
+The results demonstrate that DCEM exhibits better accuracy and efficiency in terms of stress compared to DEM.
+DCEM has advantages in solving problems primarily influenced by the displacement boundary.
+Finally, \Cref{sec:Discussion} and \Cref{sec:Conclusion} present some discussions of DCEM, concluding remarks, and some limitations of DCEM such as we only deal with the linear elasticity problem without body force and possible future work.
+In the Appendices, we show some important proofs of DCEM.